By David Hammond

 Take some time to develop your writing skills, get experience working with editors, and build up some clips (samples of published articles).
 Then, incrementally work your way up to higher paying opportunities.

-Blogs and websites that accept the work of freelance writers offer the most publishing opportunities but are often less profitable.
+Blogs and websites that accept the work of freelance travel journalists offer the most publishing opportunities but are often less profitable.
 Many blogs and websites don’t pay at all.
 Some pay nominal rates.
 And a few pay reasonable fees from 10 cents to 30 cents per word.

 Regional and international magazines, as well as high-circulation newspapers, often pay between 10 cents and 30 cents a word.
 At 30 cents per word, a 1000-word piece (about two typed pages) pays $300.
 A 3,000-word feature article (roughly six typed pages) pays $900.

 2. Leverage your research

 Developing a deep level of familiarity on a travel topic takes some time.
 But, once you’ve done the research, you can leverage it for years to come.